On this page, you will find information about:

 What is expanded access?

-Sometimes called “compassionate use”, expanded access is a potential pathway for a patient with an immediately life-threatening condition or serious disease or condition to gain access to an investigational medical product (drug, biologic, or medical device) for treatment outside of clinical trials when no comparable or satisfactory alternative therapy options are available.
+Sometimes called “compassionate use”, expanded access is a potential pathway for a patient with a serious or immediately life-threatening disease or condition to gain access to an investigational medical product (drug, biologic, or medical device) for treatment outside of clinical trials when no comparable or satisfactory alternative therapy options are available.

 When seeking expanded access to an investigational medical product, it is critical that the patient and his/her licensed physician consider all possible risks.
 Investigational medical products have not yet been approved or cleared by FDA and FDA has not found these products to be safe and effective for their specific use.
 Furthermore, the investigational medical product may, or may not, be effective in the treatment of the condition, and use of the product may cause unexpected serious side effects.